 For more information about the Dorcas Dress Project, please visit their website.

-You can also purchase dresses through their Etsy store
+You can also purchase the clerical dress range through their Etsy store

 References & Reading